-16.10 4 Final
+16.10.8 Final

-- In the event of a tied Final, the teams shall compete in a Super Over to determine which team is the winner.
-Refer to attached Appendix G. - If following a tie, weather conditions prevent the Super Over from being completed, or if the match is abandoned or a no result at the end of the reserve day, the teams shall be declared joint winners.
+- a) In the event of a tied final, the teams shall compete in a Super Over to determine which team is the winner.
+Refer attached Appendix F. - b) If following a tie, weather conditions prevent the Super Over from being completed, or if the match is abandoned or a no result, the competition winner shall be the team that finished in the higher position in the Super Six stage.

-16.10.5 Net Run Rate
+16.10.9 Net Run Rate